Angler's Aquatic Plant ID

 Actively growing giant cutgrass (Zizaniopsis miliacea) can provide refuge for baitfish and invertebrates.
 Fish a shallow crankbait or swimbait nearby to catch schooling fish that are targeting such baitfish.

-As pickerelweed (Pontederia cordata) drops seed and begins to decay, areas of open water will begin to open up around the thick stands left over from summer.
-Use a jig to pitch back into these pockets.
+As native pickerelweed (Pontederia cordata) drops seed and begins to decay in fall, areas of open water will begin to open up around the thick stands left over from summer.
+Use a jig to pitch back into pockets formed between these stands.

 Water primrose (Ludwigia sp.) is an invasive species.
 Once growth increases and mat formation begins, fishing this plant can become quite difficult.
 Fishing edges is most effective with a jig or senko.